 - Adjunct faculty appointed to serve on a committee on behalf of Miramar College can only serve if they have a contract during the given semester of service (i.e., an 8-, 12-, or 16-week course or other paid service for the college).
-If an adjunct faculty has a break in service for one semester, their position will be filled temporarily and, in the manner, outlined below.
+Term length will apply to faculty as defined in this handbook.
+If an adjunct faculty has a break in service for one semester, they must notify their committee chairperson and constituency leader.
+Their position will be filled temporarily an in the manner outlined in the below paragraph.
 If the break in service continues for a second semester, the adjunct faculty member's position on the committee will be considered vacant.
 (An adjunct faculty member is any hourly or part-time instructional or non-instructional faculty member with at least one class or six non-instructional hours assigned at Miramar College.)
 Vacancies due to an adjunct's break in service will be advertised in the manner otherwise described in this and other policy documents.
 When notifying prospective committee members, the duration of the vacancy must be disclosed-whether it is temporary or for a full term. - At the first committee meeting of each academic year, the committee Chair/Co-Chair will review members' rotation terms and will update the Chair of the Committee on Committees about rotation term changes. - The President's Office will be charged with managing the committee membership lists and rotation schedule with constituency leaders, in concert with specific committee's descriptions.
 An exception is if a constituency cannot provide new members for a committee and there is a need to revert to existing members. - It is the responsibility of each committee Chair/Co-Chair to update all constituency leaders about the committee membership, non-attendance of members, years of service, and to provide membership recommendations regarding additional interested participants to their respective constituencies in a timely fashion.
-The constituency leaders, interfacing with the President's Office, will maintain the updated committee master list to be housed by the College Council. - Any campus employee or enrolled student may be a committee member.
-Voting membership for each governance committee is described in this College Governance
+The constituency leaders, interfacing with the President's Office, will maintain the updated committee master list to be housed by the College Council.

-Handbook.
-Committee voting and non-voting membership terms will be staggered to encourage participation of new members in committee work and its leadership in a manner so as to not renew more than one half of a committee membership during any rotation cycle.

-• All committees that have District counterparts should recommend constituent representatives from their membership to their constituent leadership for appointment to these meetings.
+- Any campus employee or enrolled student may be a committee member.
+Voting membership for each governance committee is described in this College Governance Handbook.
+Committee voting and non-voting membership terms will be staggered to encourage participation of new members in committee work and its leadership in a manner so as to not renew more than one half of a committee membership during any rotation cycle. - All committees that have District counterparts should recommend constituent representatives from their membership to their constituent leadership for appointment to these meetings.
 These recommendations will be reviewed by the respective constituent leaders for appointment.
 They will report to the respective committees and to the constituency bodies as needed.